-Here is a 3-course menu where you can enjoy all the flavour of our fresh freeze-dried parsley.
+Here is a 3-course menu where you can enjoy the full flavour of our fresh freeze-dried parsley.

 To be enjoyed as a starter or as an aperitif, vegetable dips are a healthy alternative to salty snacks.
 Cut some carrots and celery sticks into sticks, wash some radishes and cherry tomatoes, cut and rinse some cauliflower balls.
 Arrange them in a dish.
 Make a white sauce based on a Greek yoghurt.
 Season with salt and pepper, add a dash of lemon, half a clove of crushed garlic and half a spoonful of parsley.
 Place your sauce in the fridge for one hour.
 Serve!

 A classic of French cuisine, ideal for rediscovering the flavours that marked our childhood.
-Wipe your soles clean and scaled with an absorbent paper.
+Wipe your soles clean and flaked with an absorbent paper towel.
 Dredge the soles in a spicy flour (salt and pepper).
 Brown them in a hazelnut butter.
 Add a lemon juice at the end of cooking.
 Add pepper.
 Serve by coating your soles with lemon butter and sprinkle generously with parsley.
 Delicious with steamed potatoes.

-To note: The sole meunière is normally made with finely chopped fresh parsley.
+Please note: Sole meunière is normally made with finely chopped fresh parsley.
 However, since freeze-dried parsley retains all its flavour even when hot, you can replace fresh parsley with freeze-dried fresh parsley.

 And here is a little freshness to finish this menu around the parsley.
 Bring 0.5 l of water and 150 g of fine sugar to the boil.
-Once the sugar has dissolved, let it cool.
+Once the sugar is dissolved, let it cool down.
 Add 3 tablespoons of freeze-dried fresh parsley.
 Mix and place in the freezer for 45 minutes.
 Whisk two egg whites and gently fold them into the cooled preparation.
 Place your sorbet in the freezer for at least 4 hours.